hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 `On Active Roster`:

 1. If the new active roster is the same as the existing one, do nothing.
-2. If the new active roster == the candidate roster
+2. If the new active roster == the candidate roster.
-   1. clear the candidate roster hash
+   1. Clear the candidate roster hash.
-   2. clear the map data for the previous active roster.
+   2. Clear the map data for the previous active roster.
-   3. remove the previous active roster hash from the voting closed set.
+   3. Remove the previous active roster hash from the voting closed set.
 3. If a previous active roster existed and the candidate roster is different from the new active roster, log an error.
 4. Set the new active roster.